An Experiece You Do Not Want to Miss!

 Do you charge for family members?
-You may bring one dependent child under the age of 18 at no charge.
+You may bring one dependent child 18 and under at no charge.
 Other children and spouses pay the normal $55 guest fee.

 Can I view a property or two before joining?
 Absolutely, in fact we encourage you to do so.
 You will need a reservation.

 How many members will you be accepting?
-An average of approx 4 members per property.
+An average of approx 4 members per each leased lake.